gimox/json-routing/README.md

 ###RoutePath
-Is the routing path and follow the express4 standard routing, you can use jolly caracter and other type syntax `/admin*,` `/admin/:name` ecc. ecc.;
+This is the routing path and it follows the express4 standard routing.
+You can use jolly character and other type syntax `/admin*,` `/admin/:name` etc. etc.;

 ###Verb
-Rappresent the call verb and can assume any valid https verbs like GET, POST, PUT, DELETE ecc ecc.
-You can add more verbs for a single routePath:
+Relates to the call verb and can assume any valid http verbs like GET, POST, PUT, DELETE etc etc. You can add more verbs for a single routePath:

 ```javascript
 {